sdelaughter/verbosify/README.md

 ######1.
 Edit command.sh so that it contains the actual bash command(s) you want to run

 ######2.
 Edit settings.json
- - You should be able to configure all settings through this file, without having to modify the python script in any way.
- - Note that this must be a properly formatted JSON file, with no comments, no blank lines, etc.
-   - An overview of the JSON syntax can be found here: http://www.w3schools.com/json/json_syntax.asp
+You should be able to configure all settings through this file, without having to modify the python script in any way.
+Note that this must be a properly formatted JSON file, with no comments, no blank lines, etc.  An overview of the JSON syntax can be found at http://www.w3schools.com/json/json_syntax.asp
  - command_path
    - This value is optional -- if left as a set of empty double quotes, it will default to a file named 'command.sh' in the same directory as the python script.
  - log_directory